 Download from first-party sources.
 On mobile, that’s the App Store and Google Play.
 On a PC or laptop, that means downloading directly from the developer’s website.
 When installing new programs, look out for any additional software that’s been bundled in.
 If you can’t choose to omit those bloatware programs, ditch the whole thing.

 Install antivirus software.
 A good antivirus will defend you from a lot more than just viruses.
 You’ll be protected against the full range of malware in addition to other security holes such as out-of-date software, malicious downloads, and misbehaving programs.
 Shop around and select a tool with the right set of features to cover all your needs and devices.
 Some, like Avast Free Antivirus, are available for free, while others must be purchased.

 Get a VPN and use it.
-A VPN is a private internet tunnel from your device to the website or service you’re visiting.
+A VPN is a private internet tunnel from your device to the internet.
 It encrypts your traffic from your device to the VPN server, which means that no one outside your VPN provider can see what you’re doing.
-If you’re on unsecured public Wi-Fi, such as that in a cafe or shopping mall, using a VPN such as Avast SecureLine VPN is crucial.
+If you’re on unsecured public Wi-Fi, such as that in a cafe or shopping mall, protect yourself with a reliable VPN like Avast SecureLine VPN.
 Otherwise, your data is wide open for others to view.

 Jailbreak your mobile device with extreme caution.
 Mobile devices, whether on iOS or Android, come with certain built-in security features and restrictions that help to prevent hacking.
 Some users prefer to bypass those limitations in order to obtain total control over their devices.
 If that interests you, be absolutely sure you know what you’re doing.
 Jailbreaking devices makes them extremely vulnerable to intrusion if they’re not properly protected — and likely voids your warranty as well.